Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Privacy-Policy.md

 If you are a contributor to content owned by another user or a guild you do not own, you may request removal of your attribution from that content.
 This is handled through **pseudonymization**, not full anonymization:

 - Your Discord ID and name are replaced with an anonymous marker in the public edit history.
-The edit records themselves remain - they are required for the integrity of the document record and cannot be deleted on request.
+The edit records themselves remain because they are required for the integrity of the document record and cannot be deleted on request.
 - An internal confidential mapping between the anonymous marker and your Discord ID is retained.
 This mapping is treated with the same confidentiality as infraction reporter data and is accessible only in the context of a legal investigation or safety enforcement.
 It is not accessible to staff in routine operations.
 - Attribution deletion does not protect you from accountability for contributions that violate our policies or applicable law.
 If a legal or safety investigation requires it, the mapping will be used to identify you regardless of the attribution deletion.

 ### 2. What we will not be deleting as part of data requests

 - **User infraction history** - We require it to record any misuse of our service or violation of rules.
 - **Document edition history** - Edit records are required for the integrity of the document record and for legal purposes.
 For content you own, full edit history is retained.
-For content you contributed to but do not own, your identity is pseudonymized in the public record - but the edit records themselves remain.
+For content you contributed to but do not own, your identity is pseudonymized in the public record, but the edit records themselves remain.
 - **Attribution pseudonymization mapping** - The internal confidential record linking an anonymized marker to your Discord ID is retained indefinitely.
 It is not accessible in routine operations and will not be deleted on request.
 See the contributor section above.
 - **Data subject to a legal hold** - If a legal obligation prevents us from processing a deletion request in full, we will delete everything we are legally permitted to delete and hold only what we are required to retain.
 In circumstances where legal restrictions prevent us from explaining why a request cannot be fully processed, we will fulfill as much as legally permitted and process the remainder as soon as we are able.